-Section 1 shows the personal details that we hold for you such as name, marital
+Section 1 shows the personal details that we hold for you such as name, marital status, date of birth and which job this statement is for.

 Section 2 shows how much total pension you have built up in this job.
 On the left it shows your basic pension and lump sum.

-On the right this shows how much your pension would be if you swapped some of it to take a larger lump sum
+On the right this shows how much your pension would be if you swapped some of it to take

-This shows you where to look in the notes for more information
+This shows you where to look in the notes for more information were in the 50/50 section then it is split to show how much you earned when you were in the different sections